 Seals come ashore to breed and at this time they are highly gregarious, although the males are also intensely competitive.
-Breeding colonies of seals can contain up to a million animals in an area of only 50 square kilometers (19 square miles).
+Breeding colonies of seals can contain up to a million animals in an area of only 50 km2 (19 sq mi).

 Scent glands and skin